Legoless/Dominus/README.md

 In addition to features available on Travis CI, Dominus can also help with:

 - Project creation
+- Quality control

 # Installation

 The easiest way to add Dominus to a project just add a Git submodule.
 Make sure you update it before launching.
 Dominus has an automatic updating mechanism, that will always bring the script up to date.

 # Configuration file

+The file dominus.cfg is so called configuration file, it stores all project related information locally.

 **Make sure to add configuration file to .gitignore, so it is not commited to the repository as it can contain sensitive data.** On Travis always use encrypted environment variables (can be done with travis encrypt command) instead.